diku-dk/futhark-mode/README.md

   * **M-.** jumps to the definition of the function or variable under point, and **M-,** returns from the definition.

-Also consider `M-x flycheck-mode` to get immediate information about type- and syntax errors (requires installation of the `flycheck` Emacs package).

 ## Testing

 Run `tools/test-indentation` to test if the auto-indentation works.
 If